CodeYourFuture/syllabus-archive/js-core-2/week-09/lesson.md

 Ajax works behind the scenes, helping the webpage communicate with the server (with GET and POST requests).

-> client ----------GET request----------> server returns data to client
+> client --> GET request --> server returns data to client

-> client ----------POST request (with body content)--------->server updates data with body content
+> client --> POST request (with body content) --> server updates data with body content

 Typically, the server holds the data, and only sends it to the client (web page) when there's a request.
 Ajax requests are sent after the page has loaded, usually in response to an action by the user.
 For example when the user clicks a button, some JavaScript will trigger an Ajax request to fetch data.